taataa/tapspace/README.md

 ## Features

-- Scalable, rotatable and draggable infinite space for square-formatted HTML images.
+- Scalable, rotatable, and translatable infinite space for square-formatted HTML images.
 - Uses CSS3 and DOM elements, **no** HTML5 Canvas, SVG or WebGL

+## Todo

 - Animate transformations, like moving an image, simply by passing some parameters.
 Animation support by [Move.js](http://visionmedia.github.io/move.js/)